 Different State, Different Taste: Biryanis of India

-The crackling of cumin seeds as they golden in a wok, the aromatic lure of a delightful mix of spices, the pliant feel of marinated meat between your fingers, waiting to be turned into soul-satisfying biryani—talk about having all your senses to dance in joy!
+The crackling of cumin seeds as they golden in a wok, the aromatic lure of a delightful mix of spices, the pliant feel of marinated meat between your fingers, waiting to be turned into soul-satisfying biryani—talk about having all your senses dance in joy!

 Biryani is not food but emotions to many.
 What makes it a versatile cuisine is that the taste and flavour can be changed largely by just adding or removing certain ingredients.
 Biryani comes in many flavours and textures in India, originating from the individual state's culture and practices.
-This has made possible a myriad of wholesome biryanis found across the country.
+This has made possible a myriad of wholesome biryanis of India found across the country.
 While a place might be known for its super spicy biryani, others might serve tanginess-filled biryani!

 Straight from Andhra Pradesh—Hyderabadi Biryani

-This is one of the most famous ones among the various types of biryani in India.
+This is one of the most famous ones among the various types of biryanis of India.
 Go to any lane in any city in southern India; you will find at least one biryani shop lined with a biryani-lover crowd.
 This part of the nation knows how to dive into the delicacy of biryani.
 While every chef and food enthusiast has his own way of preparing the cuisine, the two ingredients you will find in the Hyderabadi Biryani are saffron and coconut.
 Here, the biryanis are cooked in layers.
 And while the meat gravy generally dominates most biryanis, the saffron-mixed rice stays on the top in this variant.

 Nawabi treat from Uttar Pradesh—Awadhi Biryani

-Have you ever bumped upon videos where they make biryani like real slow, where meat and vegetables are cooked over a low flame, typically in dough-sealed containers with aromatic spices?
+Have you ever bumped upon videos where they make biryani real slow, where meat and vegetables are cooked over a low flame, typically in dough-sealed containers with aromatic spices?
 This is how Lucknowi Biryani aka Awadhi Biryani is made.
 Lucknowi biryani derives its inspiration from the Persian style of cooking.
 Dum Pukht is the concept that defines this biryani.
 As a signature practice of most Persian cuisines, meat is partially cooked and layered in the Dum Pukht style and cooked in a sealed handi.
 It remains low on spices making it good for your tummy.

 Spicy temptation from Tamil Nadu—Dindigul Biryani

-Culinary delight from Tamil Nadu—Ambur Biryani
+A culinary delight from Tamil Nadu—Ambur Biryani

-Flavourful treat from coastal Karnataka—Bhatkali Biryani
+A flavourful treat from coastal Karnataka—Bhatkali Biryani

-Sweetness from the East—Kolkata Biryani
+The sweetness from the East—Kolkata Biryani

 Left but not forgotten—Sindhi Biryani